MonkmanMH/WorkInProgress/draft_blog_posts/robins.md

     alt="survey workflow: future" width="600">

 The data scientists in our organization can write (in R) code that pulls the extract from the database which is used for the survey frame.
 They deploy the survey to collect the data, and then use R to wrangle and model the survey data--work that was done in a variety of other tools.
 The data scientists have also written R code (using the [{xlsx} package](https://github.com/colearendt/xlsx)), and creates a variety of outputs including Excel, PDF, and (coming soon) web-based reports (using [Shiny](https://shiny.rstudio.com/)).

+Kareem Carr goes further, and parses what I've described as a dichotomy into four separate categories:

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Big data: Create huge datasets.
+Insights will be obvious!<br><br>Data science: Play with data.
+Visualize it.
+Insights will be obvious!<br><br>Machine learning: Feed data into cool algorithms.
+Insights will be obvious!<br><br>Statistics: The insights will never obvious.<a href="https://twitter.com/hashtag/epitwitter?src=hash&amp;ref_src=twsrc%5Etfw">#epitwitter</a> <a href="https://twitter.com/hashtag/statstwitter?src=hash&amp;ref_src=twsrc%5Etfw">#statstwitter</a></p>&mdash; 🔥Kareem Carr🔥 (@kareem_carr) <a href="https://twitter.com/kareem_carr/status/1132311323218501632?ref_src=twsrc%5Etfw">May 25, 2019</a></blockquote>

+If I am interpreting this correctly, in my typology the "big data" and "machine learning" are part of the specialist group, and "data science" and "statistics" are generalists.

 ### Growing data science in a small data-centric organization